cobratbq/pinebook-pro/README.md

 ## Tow-Boot

 - SPI flash-image to write `tow-boot` opinionated u-boot image to the Pinebook Pro SPI flash.
+- Confirmed working images:
+  - `pine64-pinebookPro-2021.04-002.tar.xz`: flashed into empty/erased SPI-flash module.
+  - `pine64-pinebookPro-2021.10-003.tar.xz`: flashed over SPI-flash memory containing version `2021.04-002`.
+(Not that that should prove to be a significant difference.)

 Installing Tow-Boot to the SPI flash ensures the Pinebook Pro firmware is available regardless of the contents of the eMMC module, NVMe drive or SD-card.